Amid #MeToo, New York Employers Face Strict New Sexual Harassment Laws

 The high-profile cases have highlighted the business risk for employers, the willingness of workers to talk about it openly, and the potential liability of not properly handling workplace complaints, says Jason Habinsky, a New York attorney representing employer clients.
 "It certainly has changed the landscape," he says.

-Habinsky says the new laws present a "challenging opportunity" for businesses to reexamine their policies, if they already have them.
+Habinsky says the new laws present a "challenging opportunity" for businesses to re-examine their policies, if they already have them.

 "You want to have training that goes well beyond sexual harassment.
 You want to cover discrimination and harassment based on any protected category [such as age, disability, race and gender], not just sexual harassment," he says.